Trichloroethylene Exposure Lawsuit

 Employers have a responsibility to protect employees and provide a safe work environment.
-Should any employer fail to do so and a worker falls ill as a result of TCE exposure, the injured workers are entitled to proper compensation for related expenses and pain and suffering.
+Should an employer fail to do so and workers fall ill as a result of TCE or PCE exposure, the injured workers are entitled to proper compensation for related expenses and pain and suffering.

 Similarly, a homeowner has the right to have drinking water and an environment that is healthy and safe.
 If a local business has failed to safeguard its supply of TCE or PCE and your home or workplace becomes contaminated, you may be eligible to have a claim against the negligent company.

 Free Consultation For a TCE and PCE Exposure Lawsuit

 If you or a loved one has been exposed to TCE or PCE through your workplace or home and has been diagnosed with any of the severe illnesses listed above, please do not hesitate to contact Joseph Lanni, Esq., Jaehyun Oh, Esq., or Ilana Wolk, Esq., at The Jacob Fuchsberg Law Firm.
 As one of New York’s premier personal injury law firms, it is our goal to make sure victims of TCE and PCE exposure get the compensation they deserve.

 To schedule a free consultation with The Jacob Fuchsberg Law Firm, please fill out the questionnaire below or call us at 212-869-3500.

 Multi-Million Dollar Settlement - Client Injured In A High-speed Head-on Collision

 Widow brought a wrongful death suit against a doctor after botched surgery of her husband.

 Infant was brain damaged at birth due to the failure of a doctor to perform a c-section.